graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 ```

 This is a lot more flexible.
 We can add more properties to `Money` when needed and not break existing queries.
-Whereas with a scalar if we change the acceptable format of the string data any existing query text will now be invalid.
-It is almost always better to represent your data as an object or input object rather than a scalar.
+Whereas with a scalar if we change the acceptable format of the string data any existing applications using our graph may need to be updated.
+It is almost always better to represent your data as an input object rather than a custom scalar.

 :::caution Be Careful
 Creating a custom scalar should be a last resort, not a first option.